adambreland/cpp-as_components/README.markdown

 The `as_components` namespace includes the `fcgi` namespace.
 It also includes namespaces for the separately-useful components which were developed for `fcgi`.
 Brief descriptions of these namespaces and their main constituent classes follow.
-See the class header files for more information.
+See header files and namespace README files for more information.

 ## Namespace `fcgi`
 The classes of namespace `fcgi` provide components for the development and